Tools to fight back

 The “Father of medicine” Hippocrates, once wrote “Let food be thy medicine and medicine be thy food.”

 Science validates this principle, ever more so as nutritionists learn more about the things we eat.
 There is a strong connection between the foods that we ingest and our health, both physical and mental.
 New medical evidence has revealed that our bodies are being slowly stripped of essential microbes and nutrients by such things as pollution, medications and stresses.
 Furthermore, excesses of fat, sugar protein and calcium can inhibit the body's ability to heal itself and function normally.
 To optimize health and feel naturally good, we need to consume regular plentiful amounts of natural foods which contain all the essential nutrients we need to stay alive and healthy.
 Science has proven, beyond any doubt, that the best diet for a human being is one which contains an abundance of fruits, vegetables, pulses, nuts and grains.
 If we eat as much of these as possible our health will improve drastically.
 Of particular benefit to those suffering from depression are most nuts, including Brazil and almond.
 It is wise to avoid foods that are rich in fat, sugar or salt.
+There is growing scientific evidence that damaged arteries coated in too many saturated fats and cholesteral, restrict the flow of oxygen to the brain and may actually contribute to, not only physical ailments suach as Diebetes and Heart Disease but, also mental defficiencies such as Dementia.

 Originally, God gave humans all plants to sustain them “Here I have given to you every seed-bearing plant that is on the entire earth and every tree with seed-bearing fruit.
 Let them serve as food for you.
 To everything moving on the earth in which there is life, I have given all green vegetation for food.”
 The Bible also speaks of plants as “For the curing of the nations.”
 Although this is meant firstly in a spiritual sense, there is no doubt that plants contain many healing properties, as science has now verified.